gaearon/react-hot-loader/docs/Troubleshooting.md

   }
 ```

-The entry points that don't have `webpack/hot/only-dev-server` (or `webpack/hot/dev-server` is you fancy occasional reloads) won't know how to apply hot updates.
+The entry points that don't have `webpack/hot/only-dev-server` (or `webpack/hot/dev-server` if you fancy occasional reloads) won't know how to apply hot updates.

 #### Syntax error: Unexpected token <